miyosuda/rodentia/README.md

     $ cmake -DUSE_HOMEBREW=ON .

-instead of `cmake .`
+instead of `$ cmake .`

-(When version of python exe and python libs doesn't match, an error ocurrs when executed like hthis.
+(When version of python exe and python library doesn't match, an error ocurrs like this,

     Fatal Python error: PyThreadState_Get: no current thread Abort trap: 6